Kicksecure/security-misc/README.md

 - Replaced Modules: Disabled legacy drivers that have been entirely replaced and superseded by newer drivers.

+- RDNIS - Disabled as believed to have unfixable buffer overflow issues.

 - Optional - USB Video Device Class: Disables the USB-based video streaming driver for devices like some webcams and digital camcorders.